Brothers of Italy

-Brothers of Italy (Fratelli d'Italia, FdI) is a national-conservative and right-wing populist political party in Italy, the country's largest after the 2022 Italian general election.
+Brothers of Italy (Fratelli d'Italia, FdI) is a national-conservative and right-wing populist political party in Italy, that is currently the country's ruling party.
+After becoming the largest party in the 2022 Italian general election, it consolidated as one of the two major political parties in Italy during the 2020s along with the Democratic Party.
 The party is led by Giorgia Meloni, the incumbent Prime Minister of Italy.
-According to observers, FdI marked Italy's first republican government led by the political right and its most right-wing government since World War II.
+Meloni's tenure has been described as the "most right-wing" government in Italy since World War II, whilst her time in government is frequently described as a shift towards the far-right in Italian politics.

 In December 2012, FdI emerged from a right-wing split within The People of Freedom (PdL) party.
-The bulk of FdI's membership including Meloni, who has led the party since 2014, and its symbol, the tricolour flame, come from the post-fascist National Alliance (AN), which was established in 1995 and merged into PdL in 2009.
-AN was the successor to the Italian Social Movement (MSI), active from 1945 to 1995, a neo-fascist party successor to the National Fascist Party (1921–1943) and the Republican Fascist Party (1943–1945).
-However, the party is home also to several former Christian Democrats and half of its ministers are not former MSI members.
+The bulk of FdI's membership (including Meloni, who has led the party since 2014), and its symbol, the tricolour flame, hail from the National Alliance (AN), which was established in 1995 and merged into PdL in 2009.
+AN was the successor to the Italian Social Movement (MSI), a neo-fascist party active from 1946 to 1995.
+However, FdI is home also to several former Christian Democrats and half of its ministers are not former MSI members.

 According to Meloni and leading members, FdI is a mainstream conservative party.
-Academics and observers have variously described it as conservative, national-conservative, right-wing populist, social-conservative, nationalist, neo-fascist, post-fascist, nativist and anti-immigrant.
-The party espouses a Eurosceptic position, while being in favour of Atlanticism.
-While its MEPs were originally affiliated with the European People's Party Group, the party has since been a member of the European Conservatives and Reformists Party, which has been led by Meloni since 2020.
-FdI proposes a confederal Europe of nations as opposed to a federal Europe.
+Academics and observers have variously described it as conservative, national-conservative, social-conservative, right-wing populist, nationalist, neo-fascist, post-fascist, and nativist.<ref name="Kirby 2022" The party espouses a Eurosceptic position, while being in favour of Atlanticism.
+While its MEPs were originally affiliated with the European People's Party Group, they left in 2014 and joined the European Conservatives and Reformists in 2019, which was led by Meloni from 2020 to 2025.
+FdI proposes a "confederal Europe" of nations as opposed to a "federal Europe".